yorktechsoc/website/src/docs/venues/dixon.md

 - Single Sink
 - 2x Full Height Fixed Costume Rails

-### Alummni Lounge
+### Alumni Lounge
 ![Dixon Drama Studio Alumni Lounge](/img/docs/venues/dixon/alumni-lounge.jpeg) Used by TechSoc as a planning office day-to-day.
 Its proximity to the Control Room also makes it an ideal place for producers and crew to base themselves
 - 5.4m x 3.2m
-- Retractable blackout blind to seperate it from the control room space as needed
+- Retractable blackout blind to separate it from the control room space as needed
 - Gap in wall to allow cables to be passed through wall from Control Room, with the door closed

 ### Control Room
 ![Dixon Drama Studio Control Room](/img/docs/venues/dixon/control-room.jpeg) The hub of activity during performances, it's also where we host most of our training sessions
 - 6m x 3.5m
-- Retractable blackout blinds and closable soundproof windows to seperate it from the main space as needed
+- Retractable blackout blinds and closable soundproof windows to separate it from the main space as needed
 - Seating for 3 operators, plus 2 assistants
 - Additional desk seat position, without window
 - Show relay speaker